 Utilizing innovative teaching methodologies, critical thinking and some measure of risk-taking on the part of the student is explored.
 In an interdisciplinary art curriculum, students scaffold new knowledge grounded in concepts previously learned, building from year to year.
 Individual creativity, positive attitudes, the ability to work and interact cooperatively, and artistic values are nurtured throughout the program.

 The Drama and Speech programs aim to develop individual self-confidence through the experience of planning for, practicing, and executing plays or speech contests.
 Participating students learn that they can work toward and achieve a goal within a deadline.
 At the same time, the children learn to overcome their fears of public performance by speaking or performing on stage.
 Both programs seek to promote effective verbal and non-verbal communication and provide an outlet for expression.
 Students in Grades 2 and 5 work with the Drama Coach on additional goals of emphasizing the importance of teamwork and the development of musical abilities.
-Students in Grades 1 and 3 work with their Spanish teachers on performances reciting Spanish poetry and plays in Spanish.
-Our oldest students in Grades 4 and 5 with their homeroom teachers as they prepare to compete in judged Speech Contests.
+Students in Grades 3 work hold a poetry recital while students in Grade 4 prepare to compete in judged Speech Contests.